tmfarrell/tmfarrell.github.io/_posts/2026-01-05-central_dogma_of_ai.md

 ## Final Takeaway

 The most important takeaway?
-Stop treating AI like it's completely different from your existing data work.
-AI isn't revolutionary—it's evolutionary.
+Fundamentally, AI isn't very different from data and analytics work.
+It's a next phase of evolution.

-**Fix your data flows first.** AI will only be as good as what it learns from and what is fed into it at inference time.
-Garbage in, garbage out still applies.

-**Follow the same playbook as data/ analytics projects.** Clear objectives, stakeholder buy-in, robust infrastructure, ongoing monitoring.
-Nothing changes.

-**Prepare for the full cycle.** Like any analytics project, you need measurement, feedback loops, and iteration.

 Orgs that treat AI as completely separate from existing data capabilities struggle.
 Those that see it as the next step in analytical maturity succeed.

 Fundamentally, AI is still about turning data into action and real value.
-The compression is more sophisticated, but the challenge is the same.
+The compression is more sophisticated, but the challenges are the same.